Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 Sturgeon are one of the hardest fish in Stardew Valley to catch.
 That’s exactly why they’re worth farming.
 The fish itself sells for 200g, but a Fish Pond plus a Preserves Jar turns each roe into Caviar worth 500g, more than double the per-fish profit with almost no daily upkeep once the pond is running.

-We ran sturgeon fishing across two in-game years on a fresh save, then stocked three Fish Ponds for another full in-game season to confirm the Caviar numbers in real play.
-The walkthrough below is what actually worked at the rod, the rain, the cast distance, and the artisan jar timer, including the exact gear that finally pushed our catch rate into reliable territory and the pond-to-jar pipeline that turns one good summer afternoon into months of passive income.
+The walkthrough below covers what matters at the rod, the rain, the cast distance, and the artisan jar timer, including the gear that pushes the catch rate into reliable territory and the pond-to-jar pipeline that turns one good summer afternoon into months of passive income.

-• Three full Fish Ponds (30 sturgeon total) cleared roughly 15,000g per in-game month in our testing, with about 5 minutes of daily handling.
+- Three full Fish Ponds (30 sturgeon total) can clear roughly 15,000g per in-game month from Caviar sales, with only a few minutes of daily handling.

 #Where Sturgeon Spawn in Stardew Valley